purdurnr/Create-cSolution-Process/Create-cSolution-Process-rv1.md

-# <center>Create cSolution Projects based on Working NXP Examples</center>
+# <center>Creating cSolution Projects based on Working NXP Examples</center>

-This document captures the process to create a cSolution project from an existing MCUXpresso IDE eclipse based project.
+This document captures a process to create a cSolution project from an existing MCUXpresso IDE eclipse based project.
 The Open-CMSIS-Pack group provides [cSolution examples and templates](https://github.com/Open-CMSIS-Pack/csolution-examples) that can be referenced when getting started.
-These examples will be referenced when appropriate.

 The growing adoption of the Open-CMSIS-Pack standard is simplifying the embedded software development experience.
-Open-CMSIS-Packs help properly setup example projects with the required software.
-Many popular IDEs support the standard as a way to import NXP projects: ARM MDK, IAR EWARM and Microsoft VS Code.
+Open-CMSIS-Packs are supported by multiple IDEs to import example projects with the proper software and settings.
+This provides developers a common software experience across ARM MDK, IAR EWARM and Microsoft VS Code.

+cSolution examples can be delivered within an Open-CMSIS-Pack.
+Popular IDEs have tools pack management tools that highlight these examples to help customers evaluate the middleware in Open-CMSIS-Packs.

+>__NOTE__ The existing MCUXpresso IDE project should be built for each of the desired build configurations.

 ## 1.0 Example Workspace
+A workspace folder should be created to store the cSolution example projects.
-cSolution examples can be delivered within an Open-CMSIS-Pack.
-A consistent folder structure should be adopted to help people locate the example content within the pack.
+A consistent folder structure should be adopted to help organize the example content in a pack.
-The following folder structure is used in the process outlined in this document:
+The following folder structure is used for the process outlined in this document:

 ```yaml
 CMSIS-PACK: